tkerbe2/tkdev-aws-web-app/README.md

 # Web App Lab

-I created this lab as an example for my Hennepin Tech students (or any student interested).
+I created this lab as an example for my Hennepin Tech students.
 The first part of this lab is to create a functioning highly available web application in the AWS Console.
-The second component of this lab is then deploying these same resources with code.
-The focus and intent of this lab is to both familiarize with AWS Console (VPC[^1], EC2[^2], S3[^3]) and also recognize the advantages of using IaC.
+The second component of this lab is deploying these same resources with code.
+The focus and intent of this lab is to familiarize with AWS Console (VPC[^1], EC2[^2], S3[^3]) and recognize the advantages of using IaC.

 [^1]: In this lab we specifically build many components with the VPC service: [VPC Reference](https://docs.aws.amazon.com/vpc/latest/userguide/what-is-amazon-vpc.html)
 [^2]: In this lab we we create an ALB and EC2 instances with the EC2 service: [EC2 Reference](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/concepts.html)